Semantic-Org/Semantic-UI/README.md

 # Pre-Release (Not ready for usage)

 This is a pre-release version of Semantic, many features may be broken or missing.
+Development on semantic was being done in stealth, but after hackernews/reddit coverage, will continue on more transparently on the march to a version one.point.oh, huzzah!

 Documentation is very loose, build tools are not yet available, and APIs may be updated regularly.
+So be warned!

 **Please use at your own discretion.**